SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 Open-Drain Mode Does Not Work When TXD is Configured as Output        |    2   |      X      |      X     | Universally present on modern AVRs.
 Start-of-Frame Detection Can Be Enabled in Active Mode When RXCIF Is 0|    2   |      X      |      X     | Announced late 2020 and universally present on modern AVR.

 Note that a very different errata sheet for a Rev. D of the 16k parts was distributed, with a number of issues impacting the new ADC.
-However, after that was published, the relevant decision makers came to their senses (whether due to customer backlash, the discovery of a more troubling issue that they never publically disclosed in Rev. D, or saner heads prevailing in general is left to our imagination).
+However, after that was published, the relevant decision makers came to their senses (whether due to customer backlash, the discovery of a more troubling issue that they never publicly disclosed in Rev. D, or saner heads prevailing in general is left to our imagination).
 The Rev. D "was not released to production", and those issues are all gone from the released Rev. E.

 ## tinyAVR 1-series